 - a.
 Nominating candidates for national, state, and local offices and supporting candidates for political office.

 - b.
-Entering into political information activities.
+Entering into political activities.

 Article IV: Officers

 The officers of the Party shall be a Chairperson, a Co-Chairperson, a Secretary, and a Treasurer.
 All of these officers shall be elected at each Regular Convention occurring in an even-numbered year by the attending delegates and shall take office immediately upon the close of the Convention and serve thereafter until the final adjournment of the next Regular Convention occurring in an even-numbered year.